-- Economic and Market Implications of (I)NDCs: In today's globalized world, the policies of one economy can have strong impacts on others throughout the world. - Economic Efficiency: A preliminary analysis of the INDCs reveals that, in general, countries could do more to engage business and other stakeholders to advance cost-effective options. - Capacity-building: Many developing nations require financial aid and other support; support for publicprivate partnerships and other cooperative efforts with business in developing nations, capacity building could assist in the design and implementation of national actions.
+- Economic and Market Implications of (I)NDCs: In today's globalized world, the policies of one economy can have strong impacts on others throughout the world. - Economic Efficiency: A preliminary analysis of the INDCs described above reveals that, in general, countries could do more to engage business and other stakeholders to reach peak economic efficiency.
+This will help in raising ambition and achieving balance - Capacity-building: Many developing nations, especially the least developed, require financial aid and other support; support for public-private partnerships and other cooperative efforts with business in developing nations and capacity building could assist in the design and implementation of national actions.